 Once distributed across most of North Africa, scimitar-horned oryx (Oryx dammah) are currently considered extinct in the wild due to a combination of widespread overhunting, habitat loss and persistent drought.

-A number of organizations, including the Environmental Agency - Abu Dhabi, the Sahara Conservation Fund, the Zoological Society of London and the Smithsonian Conservation Biology Institute's Conservation Ecology Center (CEC) are working collaboratively with the government of Chad and the international zoo community to return oryx to the Ouadi Rimé-Ouadi Achim Game Reserve, a former stronghold of the species and one of the largest terrestrial protected areas in the world.
+A number of organizations make up the The Chad Oryx Reintroduction Project, including the Environmental Agency - Abu Dhabi, the Sahara Conservation Fund, the Zoological Society of London and the Smithsonian Conservation Biology Institute's Conservation Ecology Center (CEC).
+These groups work collaboratively with the government of Chad and the international zoo community to return oryx to the Ouadi Rimé-Ouadi Achim Game Reserve, a former stronghold of the species and one of the largest terrestrial protected areas in the world.

 The first release, consisting of 23 individuals bred in captivity, began in 2016.
 Led by Melissa Songer, Jared Stabach, Katherine Mertes and Peter Leimgruber, CEC scientists will monitor the release of every animal via satellite tracking collars.
 The tracking collars will provide data on oryx movements and survival, as well as a means for tracking and monitoring individuals on the ground through radio telemetry.